BonsaiDen/gbasm/README.md

              --help: Display this help text
 ```

-## Implementation Status
+### Implementation Status

-Code and ROM genration are working, although there might still be some edge cases
+Code and ROM generation are working, although there might still be some edge cases
 were things fall apart.

 The following things are not completely implemented at the moment:

 - Mapfile generation is missing
-- The verbose, stdout and silent flags do nothing
+- The verbose, `stdout` and silent flags do nothing
 - Some error do not yet have full compiler errors and will simply throw `TypeError`
 - There are no additional compiler warnings at the moment
 - The NPM module does not yet provide a binary interface